jaeyunn15/Thunder/README.md

 A WebSocket library that draws heavily from the [Scarlet](https://github.com/Tinder/Scarlet) by Tinder.
 The overall design of this library is very similar to Scarlet.
 Currently, support only for Coroutine Flow.

 ---
+## Feature
+- Websocket communication using Okhttp3
+- Ability to automatically cache requests based on **websocket state**
+- Ability to automatically cache requests based on **network conditions**
+- (TBD) WebSocket communication using the STOMP protocol

+---
 ## Download First